-Bryson Intercultural/Migrant Help provides advice and support to asylum seekers in a range of areas.
+Bryson Care/Migrant Help provides advice and support to asylum seekers in a range of areas.
 Our service is for new asylum seekers and for those supported by the National Asylum Support Service (NASS).
 We also provide guidance to asylum seekers who have been refused asylum and wish to make an application for continued support, and to those who require additional support because of exceptional circumstances.

-Section 95 support is provision of Home Office Accommodation and subsistence (financial) support through the National Asylum Support Service (NASS) system.
+Section 95 support is the provision of Home Office Accommodation and subsistence (financial) support through the National Asylum Support Service (NASS) system.
 The NASS system also includes the provision of Healthcare and Education for children.
 New asylum seekers can avail of this support, if needed.
 It is also called NASS support and is provided if an asylum seeker meets specific Home Office destitution criteria.

 A person is ‘destitute’ if they do not have adequate accommodation or enough money to meet living expenses for themselves and any dependents now or within the next 14 days.
 The Home Office will run credit and other checks to assess eligibility for support.
-While these checks are being undertaken, Initial Accommodation and financial assistance (£5 per day) are provided to asylum seekers who are destitute.
+While these checks are being undertaken, Initial Accommodation and financial assistance (£5 per day) are provided to newly arrived asylum seekers who are destitute.
 This is known as Section 98 support.

 Section 95 support can take the form of subsistence only (i.e. cash only support) if the asylum seeker has somewhere to stay pending their asylum claim.
 Most people require accommodation and subsistence support.
 Section 95 support is only available while asylum applicants are waiting for a final decision on their asylum claim.